Untitled-Games-GSP/Megras-Bot/README.md

 1. Replace relevant information in `src/secret/keys.json` and `src/config.json` (Bot token and owner Id are most important)
 1. To get it working in your server, add your server's Id to *serverTargets* in `src/config.json`
 1. Finally, `node index.js` to run the bot

-You may need to change the emoji Ids too, as they are preserved in a private server.